 Substantial proof of negligence is more likely to encourage a settlement.
 Going to court to fight sound evidence is costly.
 A Houston personal injury attorney can begin building your case immediately to negotiate a fair settlement for your injuries.

-Contacting a personal injury lawyer in Houston soon after you are hurt also removes the legal burden from you, allowing someone else to step in to shoulder the load.
+Contacting the skilled Houston personal injury lawyers at Dax F. Garza, P.C. soon after you are hurt also removes the legal burden from you, allowing someone else to step in to shoulder the load.
 Suffering a personal injury starts the clock and reduces your time to act with each second.
 Individuals have the legal right to pursue damages for injuries in a personal injury claim.

 Whether an accident occurred yesterday or months have passed since the incident, we want to hear from you and discuss your options for compensation.
 The team at Dax F. Garza, P.C. can determine whether time limits permit you to take the legal steps to file a claim.
 Exceptions to the limitations apply.
 We will take every approach to examine your rights under the law to pursue the compensation you deserve.